LookBfrYouX/Wasteless/Epic Proposal.md

 For simplicity, full details of product is not visible on a sales listing view.
 Pop-up on clicking the sales listing card or any suitable interaction will reveal the detail.

-*Note: Future stories might include upvote and downvote on products.
-For example, vegan users could *Note: Future stories may include an upvote/downvote feature for the products' dietary tags.
+*Note: Future stories may include an upvote/downvote feature for the products' dietary tags.
 For example, users could 'upvote' a product as 'vegan' if they believe it is vegan or vice-versa if it is not.*